kojokwakye/mini-bookmark/README.md

 - dont ask me why i didn't create a folder in my bookmarks. i wouldn't have an answer for you

 - i don't own *[this](https://proxybay.github.io/)*.
 it is bascially a poxy site for *pirate bay* that allows you to pybass blocks.

+- i can share everything in one time